 Doing business is hard.

-The last 18 months of pandemic certainly hasn’t made anything better for most.
+The last 18 months of the pandemic certainly haven’t made anything better for most.
 The lack of control and fluctuation of sales is just overwhelming.

-On top of that, your customers are constantly distracted with the large variety of choices and options.
+On top of that, your customers are constantly distracted by the large variety of choices and options.

 But like many, you may be sceptical.
 Ain’t loyalty programs old school and ineffective?
 Do modern customers really care?
 How much margin am I giving up?